jace-ys/inslice/README.md

-# `take`
+# `slice`

-A command-line utility written in Rust for filtering file input by columns and rows.
+`slice` is a command-line utility written in Rust for filtering file input by columns and rows.